wp-plugins/tinywym-editor/readme.txt

 = How do I edit or add attributes to an HTML element? =

-Click any element while holding Alt and a dialogue will appear where you can edit the current HTML tag and any attributes it might have or you want to give it.
+Click any element while holding the Alt key and a dialogue will appear where you can edit the current HTML tag and any attributes it might have or you want to give it.
 Click the 'Okay' button.

 = How do I unwrap an HTML element from its parent element or remove text from its containing element? =

-Click any element while holding the Shift+Alt and that element will be removed from you markup preserving any inner text or child elements.
+Click any element while holding the Shift+Alt and that element will be removed from the markup but preserve any inner text or child elements.

 = Why does tinyWYM Editor remove my theme's editor styles? =

 tinyWYM Editor removes the current theme's editor stylesheet.
-It does this partly in order to prevent conflicts with the theme's editor styles, but mainly because it is assumed that if you are using tinyWYM editor it is because you want to see the markup being posted to the front end of the site and not what it will eventually.
+It does this partly in order to prevent conflicts with the theme's editor styles, but mainly because it is assumed that if you are using tinyWYM editor it is because you want to see the markup being posted to the front end of the site and not what it will eventually look like.
 After all, that is what the plugin is for.

 == Screenshots ==